 - Brassica vegetables (broccoli, cabbage, Brussel sprouts, etc.)

 - Athletic muscle growth formula

 More important than just eating a ton of protein is getting all your essential amino acids.
-Eating a wider variety of aminos help contribute to more complete proteins; as such, the wider variety of protein-rich plant foods and different amino acids you eat, the more complete proteins you get— and the more gains you experience!
+Eating a wider variety of aminos helps contribute to more complete proteins; as such, the wider variety of protein-rich plant foods and different amino acids you eat, the more complete proteins you get— and the more gains you experience!

-However, you might want to consider some help from a natural amino acid supplement or two for your diet, like leucine or lysine, especially if you are just beginning your vegan diet or muscle/bodybuilding (or both).
-Otherwise, there are leucine- and lysine-rich plant foods you can eat plenty of daily to make up for a supplement: like beans, hemp seeds, flax seeds, sunflower seeds, chia seeds, and other sources.
+However, you might want to consider some help from a natural amino acid supplement or two for your diet, like leucine or lysine, especially if you are beginning your vegan diet or muscle/bodybuilding (or both).
+Otherwise, there are leucine- and lysine-rich plant foods you can eat plenty of daily, to make up for a supplement: like beans, hemp seeds, flax seeds, sunflower seeds, chia seeds, and other sources.

 While these amino acids are easier to get in a non-vegan diet, a supplement may help you get more complete plant proteins if you’re struggling in the beginning.

-Keep up on healthy fats
+Keep up on healthy fats.